TOM DAVISON'S BIOGRAPHY

 Tom & Richard are in high demand by many of the well known equestrian magazines for his training articles and videos and can be regularly found in Horse & Hound, Your Horse Magazine, Horse & Rider to name but a few.

-If you’re looking to develop your riding and get ahead of the competition, please contact Tom at Davison Equestrian to discuss how we can tailor our programme to your needs either with our full service programme or individual lessons in the UK or USA.
+If you’re looking to develop your riding and get ahead of the competition, please contact Tom at Davison Equestrian to discuss how we can tailor our programme to your needs either with our full service programme or individual lessons in the UK.

 Tom Davison gives an insight into how to jump bigger fences without changing your horse's way of going.